basselabdo/code-sample/README.md

 # Solution
 I utilitzed my way of thinking in implementing the structure to make it well-structured and efficient as much as I could.
 I know that there could be a way better ways to do it :)

+I used Typescript as a light-weighted language to manage the Db operations.
+Its single threaded .. yes, but based on the usage and business needs, I see it good at the moment.
+When we the load grows, we can deploy more than one replica of the repository and put them behind a load-balancer to handle huge load of transactions.

 I built the structure in a way where I have the [application](./src/application) layer that is separate from the [persistance](./src/persistance/) layer, where I managed all the read/write operations from the MongoDb.
 The [application](./src/application) layer contains the account and transaction interface, service and respository.
 The implementation of the [account-repository](./src/application/account/account-repository.ts) is in [persistance](./src/persistance/account) folder.
 The file [mongo-account-repository-impl](./src/persistance/account/mongo-account-repository-impl.ts) implements the account respository interface.